Menu

 In-progress projects

-We are working with industry leaders and vocational education and training bodies to research, analyse and construct a workable solution for the industry.
+We have worked with industry leaders and vocational education and training bodies to research, analyse and construct a workable solution for the industry.

 Review scope: